dnck/2018_ghpages/_posts/2017-04-23-semantic-derivation.md

 1) the faithful lay-members of the church, 2) the clergy presiding over the mass and 3) the blessed sacrament held in the tabernacle behind the clergy.
 In the case of an eliptical orbit around a center of a mass, the three points are
 1) the max distance from the center of mass, 2) the min distance, and 3) the center of mass itself.
 So, let's stop there for the root.
 The affix for the word 'synapase' is 'syn'.
 Note that an affix isn't supposed to carry much meaning apart from its root, so I won't make much ado about syn.
 Nonetheless, the word 'syn' comes from the Greek word meaning, 'together' or 'with'.
 Now let's proceed to a synthesis of the sense for the root and the affix.

-Synapse (def.) refers to two dependent points and a single reference points, which taken together function as a unit.
+Synapse (def.) refers to two dependent points and a single reference point, which taken together function as a unit.

 [That]("https://en.wikipedia.org/wiki/Chemical_synapse#Structure") [sounds about]("http://www.cell.com/biophysj/abstract/S0006-3495(81)84899-0") [right]("goo.gl/itqdXN")